You're all set!

 Signs of Termite Infestation in Your Home

 Termites can show up in a variety of ways.
-Subterranean termites’ mud tubes, hollow-sounding wood, and all termite frass and abandoned wings are all tell-tale clues.
-Peeling paint could be an indication of termites, yet it could be something else entirely.
-A clicking sound could indicate that termites are pounding their heads on your walls.
+Subterranean termites' mud tubes, hollow-sounding wood, and all termite frass and abandoned wings are all tell-tale clues.
+Peeling paint could indicate termites, yet it could be something else entirely.
+A clicking sound could indicate termites pounding their heads on your walls.

 The following are some of the more noticeable termite infestation symptoms: